Best Movie Kisses

 From Here to Eternity released in theaters in 1953 was at first considered unfilmable because the beach scene was considered too racy, The kiss is known as the illicit beach kiss.
 It was a forbidden one between Army Sergeant Milton Warden played by Burt Lancaster and the adulterous Army Captain's wife Karen Holmes played by Deborah Kerr.

 The Hawaiian waves cover them on a summer night on a deserted sandy beach.
 Karen breathlessly speaks saying, "I never knew it could be like this.
 Nobody ever kissed me the way you do."

 That beach in Hawaii is now named Eternity Beach after that kissing scene.

 Clark Gable who played Rogue Rhett Butler and Vivien Leight who played Scarlett O'Hara embraced and kissed a number of times in this Gone With the Wind that was released in 1939.
-Even though the move was and still is popular, it was what is known as the "conjugal rape" scene that is remembered mostly.
+Even though the move was and still is popular, it was what is known as the "conjugal rape" scene that is most remembered.
 Rhett Butler tells Scarlet, "Kiss me, Scarlett, this is what you were meant for."

-It is reported that Vivien Leigh said Clark Gable had lousy breath.
+It is reported that Vivien Leigh said her co-star Clark Gable had lousy breath.
 However, we wouldn't have suspected it because it was a steamy kiss with sexual tension and passion at a time when that was unheard of in films back in 1939.